Dhaval2404/ImagePicker/README.md

 * Capture Camera Image
 * Crop Image(Crop image based on provided aspect ratio or let user choose one)
 * Compress Image(Compress image based on provided resolution and size)
-* Retrive Image Result as File, File Path as String or Uri object
+* Retrieve Image Result as File, File Path as String or Uri object
 * Handle Runtime Permission for Camera and Storage

 # 🎬Preview